Skip to content

 CommandDescription

-importImport existing database tables as Bruin assets
+importImport existing resources as Bruin assets

 patchApply patches to asset definitions